brpaz/ulauncher-mailinator/README.md

 <details><summary>Unexpected API error. when installing the extension</summary>
 <p>
 This error usually means that you have a missing Python dependency, necessary for the extension to run.
-Please check the "requirements.txt" file and install the specified libraries with pip3.
+Please check the "requirements.txt" file and install the specified libraries with pip.
 </p>
 </details>